Go Back

 + servings

-Cider braised pork steaks with onions in a large round casserole
+Cider braised pork steaks with onions in a large shallow round casserole, with a bowl of mashed potatoes and can of cider on the side.

 Cider Braised Pork Steaks with Onions